 The Blind Side movie

 Alternate Character Interpretation: The NCAA agent is right, and the Tuohys are exploiting Oher in order to make sure he plays for their favorite college football team.
 The scene where Kathy Bates lies to Oher about bodies being under the field at Neyland Stadium is disturbing on multiple levels, not least for the way it recalls the Stepin Fetchit, minstrel show-era cowardly black servant stereotype.
-The portrayal of Oher as ignorant and childlike has its own Unfortunate Implications.
+The portrayal of Oher as ignorant and childlike has its own Unfortunate Implications, something the real Oher (who was very much neither attribute) was quick to point out.

 Sandra Bullock was adopting baby from New Orleans, who turned out to be an African-American boy named Louis, after Louis Armstrong.
 Made slightly less hilarious since she's divorcing her husband.